 Where we use external companies to process personal data on our behalf, such as fulfilment houses, we undertake comprehensive checks on these companies before working with them.
 We have contracts in place that set out expectations and requirements, especially regarding how they manage the personal data they have access to.

 We may disclose your personal information to third parties if we are required to do so through a legal obligation (for example, to the police or a government body); to enable us to enforce or apply our terms and conditions or rights under an agreement; or to protect us, for example, in the case of suspected fraud or defamation.

 We will never sell your details to any third parties and do not share personal data with any third parties other than in the circumstances already outlined.
 We do not conduct street fundraising, cold calling or any other fundraising activities that involve others using your data to fundraising on our behalf.

 If you are contacted by a third party fundraising agency claiming to raise money on our behalf, please do not give out your personal details.
-If you suspect someone is using our name unlawfully to fundraise, please report this by contacting us at [email protected] or call 0203 697 9331.
+If you suspect someone is using our name unlawfully to fundraise, please report this by contacting us or call 0203 697 9331.

 Confidentiality and data protection for our Helpline and Webchat Service

 The CALM Helpline and Webchat Service (CALM helpline) is delivered through a trusted third party (CALM’s helpline partner) under contract with CALM.
 The CALM helpline respects and seeks to preserve the confidentiality of callers.
 Confidentiality is based on the common law ‘duty of confidence’ and is shared between the caller and the helpline service, not the individual worker.

 The CALM helpline does not as a matter of course ask for names or contact details, or process or store personal or identifying information about users.